Some people think on-page SEO is just throwing your keywords on the page.

 Use bullet points and numbered lists as frequently as you can.

-This will break up your content and make it easier for readers to “commit” to digesting it.
+This will break up your content and make it easier for readers to “commit” to digest it.

 33. Is your copy “fresh”?